producer999/HindiDictionaryTools/hindi-dictionary-tools-readme.txt

--replaced listview with MyToolkit.Extended DataGrid and tested functionality -customized functionality and styling of DataGrid -make it so the first time you run the app it creates the database from the text file if databse is empty -add a textblock up top to display the unmber of translations in the dictionary
+-replaced listview with MyToolkit.Extended DataGrid and tested functionality -customized functionality and styling of DataGrid -make it so the first time you run the app it creates the database from the text file if databse is empty -add a textblock up top to display the number of translations in the dictionary -fix incorrect converting of part of speech

 v 0.00.02 6/5/2017